LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 }
 ```

 Now we can add code to the Controller, show the list of activities, and create and edit forms.

 For storing Blade files, we will use the same structure as we used for companies, the `resources/views/activities` directory.

-For the photo, now it will be just a simple upload stored on a public disk.
+For the photo, for now, it will be just a simple upload stored on a public disk, without any more complex file manipulations or external packages.

 **app/Http/Controllers/ActivityController.php**:
 ```php